Commercial Roofing FAQ: your anxieties allayed, your doubts cleared

 Which is the most durable commercial roofing option?

 The answer depends a great deal on the kind of roofing you design.
-When roofing slopes exceed four percent, commercial metal roofing options carry the day simply because they are easier to install, less expensive to maintain, improve the ambiance of commercial ventures, and offer varied reflective paint options, besides lasting longer than their warranties.
+When roofing slopes exceed four percent, commercial metal roofing options carry the day just because they are easier to install, less expensive to maintain, improve the ambiance of business ventures, and offer varied reflective paint options, besides lasting longer than their warranties.

 For flat roofs, the rubberized and membranous single ply EPDP options are more capable of lasting the rigors of frequently changing weather and temperature fluctuations.